Modular Average and Weyl Anomaly in Two-Dimensional Schwarzian Theory: Introduction

-The AdS$_3$ Einstein gravity theory is topological, and all physical degrees are on the boundary, which allows deriving the boundary theory.
+The AdS$_3$ Einstein gravity theory \cite{Mikhaylov:2017ngi,Collier:2023fwi} is topological at the classical level, and all physical degrees are on the boundary, which allows for deriving the boundary theory.
 On the torus, the boundary theory has a similar form to the Schwarzian theory (called 2d Schwarzian theory) \cite{Cotler:2018zff}, which does {\it not} respect modular symmetry.
 The breaking of the modular symmetry can happen when the conformal fields on the torus do not follow the periodic boundary condition for each cycle.
-The torus partition function for the A- and B-cycles are the same, only for the conventional CFT.
+The torus partition functions for the A- and B-cycles are the same, only for the conventional CFT.
 However, the bulk theory guarantees that the boundary theory has the Lorentz symmetry and the Weyl invariance at the classical level.
-Hence the boundary theory is CFT (as being invariant under the conformal transformations) but loses the torus' modular symmetry.
+Hence the boundary theory is conformal but loses the torus' modular symmetry.
 The path integration over bulk manifolds for the asymptotic AdS$_3$ boundary is equivalent to summing over a modular group \cite{Maloney:2007ud,Manschot:2007ha}, which should provide the instanton effect to include all bulk geometries.
 Therefore, the sum over a modular group \cite{Maloney:2007ud,Manschot:2007ha} should provide a non-perturbative completion with a manifest modular symmetry.
 The modular summation leads to the negative density of states.
 The averaging ensemble cannot provide the unitary CFT result, which is also supported by the CFT computation \cite{Mukhametzhanov:2019pzy,Ganguly:2019ksp,Kusuki:2019gjs,Benjamin:2019stq,Maxfield:2019hdt}.
 The study of the AdS$_3$/CFT$_2$ correspondence has led to the discovery of new dualities and relations between different areas of physics, such as the connection between quantum chaos and black hole.
-An understanding of the boundary theory and its symmetries is crucial for exploring these connections and for further developments in the field. \\
+An understanding of the boundary theory and its symmetries is crucial for exploring these connections and for further developments in the field.
+For example, the exploration of Goldstone effective theories from SL(2, $\mathbb{R}$) symmetry group \cite{Anninos:2021ydw}. \\